 They are not hard at all to make.
 The key is not to overwork the dough and not to overbake.
 You want chunks of butter in the scone versus melted into it.
 Kind of like pie dough.

 The best way is to place it in a ziplock bag and keep refrigerated for up to a week.
-You can also freeze after baking and take them out one at a time and warm on the counter or microwave in 10-second intervals.
+You can also freeze them after baking and take them out one at a time and warm them on the counter or microwave in 10-second intervals.

 Items Used in this Recipe